MunroRaymaker/ImageTools/README.md

 # Introduction
-This is a small console helper writte with VS Code to find images without extensions from a directory and also resize them.
+This is a small console helper written with VS Code to find images without extensions from a directory and also resize them.

 # Getting started
 There is only one console application which takes four arguments